Visit Hanoi: Why You Must Spend at Least One Day Here During Your Trip to Vietnam

 It was an event called Hanoi Walking Street, which takes place from 7pm to 12 midnight, Friday to Sunday.
 I hadn’t known such an event existed, but from what I can tell now, it became the best part of my stay in Hanoi.

-It’s one of the main reasons I’m telling you to visit Hanoi at least once.
+It’s one of the main reasons I’m telling everyone to visit Hanoi at least once.

 Check out my videos of Hanoi Walking Street in this post.